FreshLondon/PA-dark/README.md

 # Ultimate v3.93

 Customised dark theme for [Planetarion](https://planetarion.com) created to enhance the 'Round 32' skin.
+Made with :purple_heart: for my fellow spreadsheet warriors

 For anyone wishing to use the styles, please see the raw compiled output found at [/dist/styles.css](https://raw.githubusercontent.com/FreshLondon/PA-dark/master/dist/styles.css).

 If this skin customisation adds even a tiny bit of enjoyment to your gaming experience it was well worth the countless hours of development.

-Made with love, for my fellow spreadsheet warriors :purple_heart:

 *For any questions / bug reports / assistance, contact @UltimateNewbie on TG.
 Thanks to Leshy for the original inspiration and CSS grid layout, you rock - forever grateful!*